 NOW!!!
 The way you PREGNANCY test is the same way you can test for BVDV PI!

-We can extract samples to test for BVDV PI from the same sample you send in for Pregnancy testing.
+We can still extract samples to test for BVDV PI from the same sample you send in for Pregnancy testing.
 Skin tissue testing (ear notch) is also available and requires soaking overnight.
-All samples should be received by Thursday for Friday reporting.

 What is BVDV?

 Bovine Viral Diarrhoea Virus (BVDV), also known as Bovine Pestivirus, is a viral infection of cattle, present in feedlots, beef and dairy herds in Australia.

 Control of BVDV begins with identification of the persistently infected (PI) animal.

 - A PI animal cannot be cured and will continue to infect other animals throughout its life.